WASasquatch/was-node-suite-comfyui/README.md

      - Depends on `scikit-learn`, will attempt to install on first run.
    - Supports color range of 8-256
    - Utilizes font in `./res/` unless unavailable, then it will utilize internal better then nothing font.
+ - Image Crop Face: Crop a face out of a image
+  - **Limitations:**
+    - Sometimes no faces are found in badly generated images, or faces at angles
+	- Sometimes face crop is black, this is because the padding is too large and intersected with the image edge.
+Use a smaller padding size.
+ - Image Paste Face Crop: Paste face crop back on a image at it's original location and size
  - Image Dragan Photography Filter: Apply a Andrzej Dragan photography style to a image
  - Image Edge Detection Filter: Detect edges in a image
  - Image Film Grain: Apply film grain to a image